Akir4d/JACAT/README.md

     config/
-        production/             --- Configuration when ENVIRONMENT is set as "production" autoload.php            --- By default, some files are loaded for this repo ci_bootstrap.php        --- Core configuration file for all sites database.php            --- Need to verify to ensure connection with MySQL database email.php               --- Created to centralize email configuration (default: using Mailgun) form_validation.php     --- Created to centralize validation forms for all forms, include ReCAPTCHA settings
+        production/             --- Configuration when ENVIRONMENT is set as "production" autoload.php            --- By default, some files are loaded for this repo jacat.php               --- Core configuration file for all sites database.php            --- Need to verify to ensure connection with MySQL database email.php               --- Created to centralize email configuration (default: using Mailgun) form_validation.php     --- Created to centralize validation forms for all forms, include ReCAPTCHA settings